hippo-digital/leeds-trinity-assessment-task/client/README.md

     };
 ```

-Then there are a couple more places where the code need changing:
+Then there are a couple more places where the code needs changing:

 `foodApi.getFoodsByOutlet(1.2).then(data => console.log(data));`